Konaya245/webappsec-enhance/README.md

 3. Hani Arinah binti Hairul Azam (2019774)
 4. Hani Nursyamira binti Muhamat Halis (2016478)

+## Title
+Chillax Cafe

+## Introduction
+Improved version of Chillax Cafe web app with security features added onto the original web technologies class project created by:
+- ‘Abdul ‘Alim Zuhdi Bin Abdul Nasir
+- Muhammad Zaidi Bin Abdul Razak
+- Mohamad Faris Aiman Bin Mohd Faizal
+- Muhammad Afif Danial Bin Mohd Zuhairi
+- Muhammad Nur ‘Aizat Bin Zuzi
+It is an e-commerce web app for a small coffee shop located in the heart of IIUM Gombak Campus, now no longer existing.

 ## Objectives
 1. To authenticate and authorize valid user that can place their order through the website.
 2. To prevent unauthorize access by implementing session management.
 3. Implement Regex and input validation to prevent SQL injection and XSS in the text box especially in the login and register page.
 4. File directory cannot be accessed by unauthorize user since it has been disabled.
+5. To prevent CSRF by implementing Anti-CSRF token and secure session management.
-5. To create a safer environment for the user to access and use the website.
+6. To create a safer environment for the user to access and use the website.

 ## Enhancement
-1. Add two new pages which are register.php and login.php
+1. Added user authorisation pages which are register.php and login.php and auth.php
     - ### register.php
       | Original  | Enhanced |
       | ------------- | ------------- |